MSPayneII/listmaker3000-mobile/README.md

 Create an app that allows users to create, update, and delete checklists.

+## Note
+I wasn't able to fully complete #s 7, 9, and 16

 ## What it does
 | No. | Requirement  |
 | --- | ------------- |